Plosive: Articulation

 Only the hold phase is requisite.
 A plosive may lack an approach when it is preceded by a consonant that involves an occlusion at the same place of articulation, as in [d] in end or old.
 In many languages, such as Malay and Vietnamese, word-final plosives lack a release burst, even when followed by a vowel, or have a nasal release.
 See no audible release.

-Nasal occlusives are somewhat similar.
-In the catch and hold, airflow continues through the nose; in the release, there is no burst, and final nasals are typically unreleased across most languages.

-In affricates, the catch and hold are those of a plosive, but the release is that of a fricative.
-That is, affricates are plosive–fricative contours.